yi-ding-cs/EmT/README.md

 ❗Please use the default parameters in each main script and change location parameters based on your own to run the code.

-## Example of the usage of EmT for classification tasks
+## Example of EmT for classification tasks
 ```python
 from EmT_Cls.py import EmT
 # I use a dummy data input as an example here